- Type: Luxury Hotel

 - Rooms: 130 rooms, suites, apartments & villas

 - Nearest airport: Bodrum International Airport

 Location and transfer

-Approximately 1 hour from Bodrum International Airport by private car transfer.
+Approximately 45 minutes from Milas-Bodrum Airport by private car transfer.

 Children are made very welcome at Mandarin Oriental, Bodrum and the resort offers a number of facilities to ensure they feel right at home including a dedicated Panda Kids’ Club.
 Little ones will love the array of activity programmes and their own children’s pool, whilst older children can make new friends in the separate playroom with interactive games.